 Nathan joined SSE in 1988, completing his apprenticeship with Southern Electricity Board, covering all aspects of electrical installation works.
 He went on to have several roles, some of which included SEC Technical Trainee, Contracting Engineer, Senior Contracts Manager and then in 2010 Managing Director of SSE Utility Solutions and associated businesses.

 Below are the qualifications he has gained during his time working with SSE:

 - NVQ Management Studies

 - HNC & ONC Electrical Engineering

 - C&G Electrical Installation & Maintenance

-How do we look after them during our programmes?
+How do we look after candidates during our programme?

-We have SSE mentors who help guide our trainee engineers throughout their programme and there is also a dedicated Programme Manager whom oversees all that our Trainees do in terms of their development and attainment.
+We have SSE mentors who help guide our apprentices throughout their programme and there’s also a dedicated Programme Manager who oversees all that our Apprentices do in terms of their development and attainment.